-Having a trust seal, such as Verisign will always help you increase conversions.
-Don’t forget to provide contact information including business address, email contact, and phone number at each step as well as clear information about your return and exchange polices.
-In this way you will increase the confident users have on your websites, as well as limiting your charge back exposure.
+Having a trust seal, such as Verisign, will always help you increase conversions.
+Don’t forget to provide contact information, including business address, email contact, and phone number at each step, as well as precise details on your return and exchange policies.
+This way, you will increase the confidence users have in your websites and limit your chargeback exposure.

 Many people buy for emotional reasons.
 Make sure they can interact with their social media peers whilst on your website.
-Know your Unique Selling point and make sure users will be able to feel the same experience whatever touch points they choose to interact with your brand.
+Know your Unique Selling point and make certain users feel the same experience whatever touchpoints they choose to interact with your brand.

 Give your image a human touch.
-Do not use a mascot or a virtual image on any of your pages, especially when leads/buyers interact with your client desk, but rather publish the image of the best performing representative on your client service team.
+Do not use a mascot or a virtual image on any of your pages significantly when leads/buyers interact with your client desk, but instead publish the idea of the best performing representative on your client service team.

 Tips 6: Be Clear, Open and Honest

-Always reply to your customers on timely fashion with a clear and open message.
-Always put yourself on your customers’ shoes.
-Do not overwhelm them with lots of email, but send them coupons and exclusive offers when you know they will likely need them.
-If a product is out of stock, keep your prospect informed on when it will be available again.
-Offer the best customer service to your unhappy customers: the viral effect of make just one of those unhappy onto a satisfied buyer will overcome any additional costs.
+Always reply to your customers in a timely fashion with a clear and open message.
+Always put yourself in your customers’ shoes.
+Do not overwhelm them with lots of emails, but send them coupons and exclusive offers when you know they will likely need them.
+If a product is out of stock, keep your prospect informed when it will be available again.
+Offer the best customer service to your unhappy customers: the viral effect of making just one of those unhappy onto a satisfied buyer will overcome any additional costs.

 Tips 7: Keep on testing

 Always remember that you can’t improve what you can’t measure.
-Check your site errors report in real time, your sales daily and your performance weekly.
-Add A/B testing code to your website, and keep on measuring and testing any important feature.
+Check your site errors report in real-time, your sales daily and your performance weekly.
+Add A/B testing code to your website, and keep on measuring and testing any critical feature.